 There is no “official template” for writing software proposals.

 To sum up: Content is the key.
-Form is irrelevant.
+Form just helps to convey it.

 Keep in mind that this is a proposal only, so you do not know that it will be accepted as such.
 Therefore, you do not want to waste time on formalities by following some formal descriptions/formats/templates.